BrowserBox/BrowserBox/README.md

 # BrowserBoxPro

-BrowserBoxPro is a powerful application that provides advanced streaming capabilities and a superior feature set for an enhanced browsing experience.
+BrowserBoxPro is a powerful RBI (remote browser isolation) multiplayer (co-browsing) application that provides advanced streaming capabilities and a superior feature set for an enhanced browsing experience.
 With BrowserBoxPro, you can enjoy the benefits of professional remote browser isolation features in every usage scenario.
 This guide provides step-by-step instructions for installing and running BrowserBoxPro, along with system requirements and troubleshooting tips.

 ## Latest News